pagkly/Zed/Investopedia3/Sizing up Knowledge Capital.md

 Knowledge capital is the intangible value of an organization made up of its [knowledge](https://www.investopedia.com/terms/k/knowledge-economy.asp), relationships, learned techniques, procedures, and innovations.
 In other words, knowledge capital is the full body of knowledge an organization possesses.

-Having employees with skills and access to knowledge capital puts a company at a [comparative advantage](https://www.investopedia.com/terms/c/comparativeadvantage.asp) to its competitors.
-Knowledge capital, sometimes referred to as [intellectual capital](https://www.investopedia.com/terms/i/intellectual_capital.asp), is considered an [intangible asset](https://www.investopedia.com/terms/i/intangibleasset.asp).
+Having employees with skills and access to knowledge capital puts a company at a [[comparative advantage]](https://www.investopedia.com/terms/c/comparativeadvantage.asp) to its competitors.
+Knowledge capital, sometimes referred to as [[intellectual capital]](https://www.investopedia.com/terms/i/intellectual_capital.asp), is considered an [[intangible asset]](https://www.investopedia.com/terms/i/intangibleasset.asp).

 Rather than relying on the physical effort of its machines and other equipment, a company's knowledge capital is dependent on the skills and talents of its workers.
 This is what makes it an intangible asset with intangible value, or assets that we cannot touch whose value we cannot measure.